-The current estimates which are the lowest in the time series suggest that on average less than 5% of the wild smolts that go to sea from Irish rivers are surviving (i.e. less than 5 adults returning for every 100 smolts migrating).
+The current estimates which are amongst the lowest in the time series suggest that on average less than 5% of the wild smolts that go to sea from Irish rivers are surviving (i.e. less than 5 adults returning for every 100 smolts migrating).
 Survival rates from hatchery fish are usually lower than for wild fish.
 The decline in hatchery salmon survival is becoming more apparent with recent years values also the lowest in the time series.
-Returns from releases in 2008 (returning in 2009) suggest very poor marine conditions leading to poor survival.
+Returns in the following year from releases of hatchery smolts from 2008 to 2010 suggest very poor marine conditions leading to poor survival.